6 Adventurous Things To Do in Pian Upe Wildlife Reserve in Uganda

 The scenery of the Pian Upe is ideal for hiking.
 There are various rocky plains to explore while in Pian Upe, as well as three important mountains to see: Mountain Napak, Mountain Kadam, and Mountain Elgon.
 The Napedet caverns also provide tourists with an excellent trekking option.
 The Napedet caverns are where you may find paintings that were created before the property was gazetted.
 It is thought that the early residents of the area painted it, and when you visit the cave, you will witness paintings of giraffes, hartebeest, antelopes, and baboons, among other animals.

-Private methods are preferable because to the seclusion they provide, and you may also make a brief stop at the Sipi falls in Mbale before heading to the Game Reserve.
+Private methods are preferable because of the seclusion they provide, and you may also make a brief stop at the Sipi Falls in Mbale before heading to the Game Reserve.
 There is just one operational airfield in the area, which is located at Amudat, for people who choose to go by air.

 Talk to our consultants to help you plan your trip firstname.lastname@example.org.